Healthcare Services – The Surge is Coming

 Case Study: Dependent Care Services

-case study dependent care At H.H.C.
+At H.H.C.
 Group, we're often asked to make independent determinations of medical necessity for dependent care services (dcs).
 In one case a 23-year-old blind woman with multiple conditions living at home had requested the continuation of 168 hours of dcs a week.
 Due to changes in her situation, our Board Certified physician specialist determined that due to changes in her situation, only 84 hours of continued dcs were justified.